lukeswitz/Subterfuge/README.md

 Checking subdomains:   0%|                  | 470/1962183 [03:14<201:58:21,  2.70subdomain/s]
 ```

-> [!WARNING]
+> [!IMPORTANT]
-> Generated lists of permutations can be large and take a long time.
+> Generated lists of permutations can be large and httpx csn take a long time.
+> Disabling httpx will be a feature soon, for now you can exit the tool and use the combined list in the results folder.

 > [!TIP]
-> Disabling alterx or using less patterns will lower the count.
+> Disabling tools or using less patterns with gotator and alterx will lower the amount of possible subdomains.
-> You can also tone this down by changing flags from the script commands or simply commenting out their use in the main function.
+> You can also tone this down by changing flags in the script commands or commenting out their use in the main function.
+Or, add your own commands to the list & mod as needed.

 ## Contributing